 Not everyone appears thrilled that North Korea’s new beloved leader is second-son Kim Jong-un, reported to be all of 28 years old.
 Case in point: His elder brother, Kim Jong-Nam.
 Jong-Nam is quoted extensively in a new book, “My Father: Kim Jong-Il, and Me,” candidly criticizing what he sees as the shortcomings of his brother’s governing and leadership potential.

 So, is this a case of fraternal jealousy or a rare glimpse into a young man ill-equipped to lead, a glimpse that North Koreans would be wise to consider if only they were exposed to it?
 Jong-Nam, it should be remembered, was long considered heir apparent to North Korean leader Kim Jong-il.
 He now reportedly lives in exile in, among other places, Macau.

-For starters, Kim Jong Nam reports a true shocker in the book: His father, he claims, was opposed to any kind of third-generation hereditary succession, worrying that “anyone with common sense will see that a transfer of power to the third generation can’t be done.”
-Next, Kim Jong Nam flatly predicts that the youthful Jong Eun won’t be running things for long: The existing power elite will take over and Kim Jong Eun will morph into no more than a symbolic figure.
+For starters, Jong-Nam reports a true shocker in the book: His father, he claims, was opposed to any kind of third-generation hereditary succession, worrying that “anyone with common sense will see that a transfer of power to the third generation can’t be done.”
+Next, Jong-Nam flatly predicts that the youthful Jong-Un won’t be running things for long: The existing power elite will take over and Jong-Un will morph into no more than a symbolic figure.

-Written by Tokyo-based journalist Yoji Gomi, My Father: Kim Jong-Il, and Me, is a book based on more than 150 email exchanges and seven hours of interviews with Kim Jong Nam since they first met in 2004.
-One email from the obviously upset North Korean to the Japanese journalist predicts economic collapse unless urgent reform is undertaken.
+Written by Tokyo-based journalist Yoji Gomi, “My Father” is based on more than 150 email exchanges and seven hours of interviews with Jong-Nam since the two first met in 2004.
+One email from the obviously upset North Korean to the Japanese journalist predicts economic collapse for his homeland unless urgent reform is undertaken.